kdavidmoore/AtlBikePaths/README.md

 ## To Do
 * Get attribute-based style rules working on Geoserver
+* Create an admin panel where new path photos can be added
 * Automate the process of extracting exif data from path photos
-* Automate the process of extracting attribute data from shapefiles
-* Create an admin panel where new path photos and shapefiles can be added